sureshgongalii/-Football-Analytics-in-FIFA-Simulation/README.md

 For questions or suggestions, please open an issue on GitHub or contact the author directly.

 ---
+🙋‍♂️ About Me
+I’m Gongali Suresh, a self-motivated data science and machine learning enthusiast with hands-on experience in real-world projects.
+I’m currently seeking a challenging position in Data Science and Machine Learning where I can apply my knowledge and keep learning.

 ⭐ If you found this project helpful, please give it a star!